 - 1 maraschino cherry

-In a medium ziploc bag, combine the peanuts and sugar.
+- In a medium ziploc bag, combine the peanuts and sugar (or sprinkles, if you choose to add them).
 Remove cake from fridge put back onto turntable.
 Place turntable and cake onto a baking sheet (for ease of clean-up), and gently coat the sides of the cake with the sugar mixture.
 (You may have to "throw" it at the cake!)
 Top with a maraschino cherry.

 - The recipe is for a three layer, 6-inch round cake, but the one in the photo is an 8-inch round.
 If you want to make a three layer, 8-inch round cake, you can increase the cake recipe by half (rather than doubling the recipe).
 You can keep the filling and frosting recipes the same.